santiagoparaella/ADM-HW4/README.md

 teorethical.MD : contains description for task 4.

-main.ipynb: contains functions for task 1
+main.ipynb: contains explanation about strategy for task 1.